Find Out The Truth About Merle Pomeranians: What’s a Merle Pomeranian?

 Fast Facts about Merle Pomeranians

-• Because they have been possibly crossbred, they can be bigger than a traditional purebred Pomeranian.
-Lack the correct double coat, have a long muzzle, flat feet, and largish ears.
+- Because they have been possibly crossbred, they can be bigger than a traditional purebred Pomeranian.
+They lack the correct double coat and have a long muzzle, flat feet, and largish ears.

-• Their pigment may be modified, and changes to the eye colours (usually blue) and the coat colour.
+- Their pigment may be modified, and there may be changes to the eye color (usually blue) and coat color.

-Other dog breeds with the Merle gene include Collies, Dachshunds, American Pit Bull Terriers, Great Danes, and plenty of other dog breeds.
+Other dog breeds with the Merle gene include Collies, Dachshunds, American Pit Bull Terriers, Great Danes, and many others.

 Particular specialty colours that may be mixed with Merle are black and white parti Pomeranians and brindle Pomeranians.